chenny408/whirlwind-unity-plugin/README.md

 It is used to check hardware status and trigger actions for air effects such as airflow speed, temperature levels, and burst events.<br>

+The controller uses the <a href="https://www.assetstore.unity3d.com/en/#!/content/6804">Uniduino</a> library, which will be provided upon request.<br>

 <h2>Variables</h2>
 **arduino**:  Returns the Arduino instance associated with the Vortx device